Recoupling coefficients and quantum entropies: Recoupling coefficients

-As it is our goal to connect properties of the recoupling coefficients to tripartite quantum states, we will set up a scene in which both the symmetric group and quantum states are at home: the vector space $V = \left( \CC^d \right)^{\otimes k}$.
-The symmetric group acts on $V$ by permuting the tensor factors and the special unitary group $\SU(d)$ acts diagonally; both actions commute.
-Therefore, if we decompose $V$ into irreducibles of $S_k$ then the multiplicity spaces---which we shall denote in this case by $V_\lambda^d$---are also acted on by the special unitary group.
-It can be shown that $V_\lambda^d = 0$ when $\lambda$ has strictly more than $d$ rows, and that it is otherwise an irreducible representation with highest weight $\lambda$ (the coefficients in a basis of fundamental weights are $\lambda_i-\lambda_{i+1}$).
-This result is known as Schur--Weyl duality (e.g.~\cite{goodmanwallach09}) and can be compactly stated in the form:
+As a first step towards connecting to the properties of quantum states, we now consider the vector space $V = \left( \CC^d \right)^{\otimes k}$.
+The symmetric group $S_k$ acts on $V$ by permuting the tensor factors and the special unitary group $\SU(d)$ acts diagonally; both actions commute.
+The corresponding decomposition into irreducible $S_k \times \SU(d)$-representations is known as \emph{Schur-Weyl duality} (e.g.~\cite{goodmanwallach09}),